Rashidikn1/Arduino-Project/README.md

 # Arduino-Project
 Radar that detects the objects infront of it.
+Was inspired by "How To Mechatronics's" code.

 Components:
 1)hc sr04 - The ultrasonic distance sensor I used.